DePaul Blue Demons football

 The DePaul Blue Demons football program represented DePaul University in the sport of college football.
 The university fielded an intercollegiate squad from 1898 to 1938.

 History

-The team played home games at a variety of venues including DePaul Field, Loyola Stadium, Wrigley Field, and Soldier Field.
-DePaul Field was located just north of the St. Vincent de Paul Church from 1898 until 1955.

-The first season with a complete record is the 1907 St. Vincent's team, the final year before the institution became DePaul University and the athletic teams became the "D-men".
+The team played home games at a variety of venues including DePaul Field, Loyola Stadium, Mills Stadium, Comiskey Park, Wrigley Field, and Soldier Field.
+DePaul Field (formally St. Vincent Field) was located just north of the St. Vincent de Paul Church from 1898 until 1955.
+The first season with a complete record is the 1907 St. Vincent's team, the final year before the institution became DePaul University and the athletic teams became the "D-Men".
 The name would then officially be changed to the Blue Demons in 1922.
-They played in the short-lived Western Interstate Conference from 1925-1927.
+They played in the short-lived Western Interstate Conference from 1923 to 1927.
 They were conference champions in both 1925 and 1926.
 The team went undefeated in 1908 and 1933, outscoring opponents 177-34 and 119-12 respectively.